Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

 #### config.session_redis_read_timeout

-Redis read timeout in milliseconds for the Redis client.
+The read timeout in milliseconds for the Redis client.

 #### config.session_redis_send_timeout

-Redis send timeout in milliseconds for the Redis client.
+The send timeout in milliseconds for the Redis client.

 #### config.session_redis_ssl